chethandb/OdeToFood/README.md

 - Building a Page Model
 - Displaying a Table of Restaurants

-## Working with Models and Model Binding
+## Module 2 - Working with Models and Model Binding
 - Working with HTML Forms
 - Building a Search Form
 - Finding Restaurants by Name